tonyfischetti/assertr/README.md

 - `maha_dist` - computes the mahalanobis distance of each row (for outlier detection).
 It will coerce categorical variables into numerics if it needs to.
 - `col_concat` - concatenates all rows into strings
+- `duplicated_across_cols` - checking if a row contains a duplicated value across columns

+and, finally, some other utilities for use with `verify`

+- `has_all_names` - check if the data frame or list has all supplied names
+- `has_only_names` - check that a data frame or list have _only_ the names requested
+- `has_class` - checks if passed data has a particular class

 ### More info